alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 7,
+  slide_image2
+  filename="slide7.png"
-  :alt => "A quote on a red background: “I just don’t trust them”."
+  alt="A quote on a red background: “I just don’t trust them”."
 %}

 We're usually pretty good at articulating when we **don't** trust somebody.